- All-screen design for less than £200

 While the twin dual-sensor setup is somewhat gimmicky, the Honor 9 Lite’s camera can produce some decent shots in adequate lighting.
 Go easy on the wide aperture mode, meanwhile, and it’s possible to get quite creative.

 You’re still not getting the absolute best budget experience here.
-Little blemishes such as a lack of NFC and fast charging and the presence of Huawei’s ugly EMUI software hold the package back.
+Little blemishes such as a lack of fast charging and the presence of Huawei’s ugly EMUI software hold the package back.
 But for those who want a phone that doesn’t just disappear into the background for their £200, it’s well worth a look.

 The Honor 9 Lite’s bezel-light design and twin-lens camera tricks are eye catching, but it’s perhaps too quirky to fully take on the Motorola G-series at the top of the table.